How Does Wind Gradient Affect Apparent Angle

 Ok, now watch the video to see this effect.
 Then let’s get to the fun story.

-We posted this video on Facebook and got a completely obnoxious comment from a fellow called Michal about it was all rubbish and we should stop posting such rubbish.
+We posted this video on Facebook and got a completely obnoxious comment from a fellow called Michael about how it was all rubbish and we should stop posting such rubbish.
 And thus creates the story.
-But to be fair he has a point which we acknowledge later on.
+But to be fair, he has a point which we do acknowledge.

 The Engineer and the Crusty Old Sailor